mrClapham/snowpack-link-issue/README.md

 I've tried everything I can think of.
 This what I think should work.

-As a test I'm making a simple change to the function 'half' in 'nunbers.ts' changing it from
+As a test I'm making a simple change to the function 'half' in 'numbers.ts' changing it from

 ```
 return value / 2;